humhub/documentation/docs/theme/module.md

 **resources/screen1.jpg** - **resources/screen4.jpg**

-Some screenshots for the marketplace.
+Add some screenshots for the marketplace.
 Are defined in the file `module.json`.

 **resources/module_image**

-A square icon at least a 128x128px PNG image.
+Add a square icon at least a 128x128px PNG image.

 Marketplace